EricYXChen/Chides/README.md

 # Chides

-This is the revolutionary Chides App!
+Chides is a platform for tracking restaurant visits.

-Made with <3 during Hack the North 2021.
+Made with <3 for Hack the North 2021.